andrewheiss/Dissertation/Writing/4_gatekeeping/gatekeeping.md

 Helped shape freedom of expression-related constitutional provisions in the country's first post-revolution constitution in 2014 - consults with politicians and government employees on how to draft and implement laws related to transparency, freedom of information, censorship, and freedom of expression

-Since it it secure in its legal status and with its positive track record in the country, Article 19 has been able to maintain the contentiousness of its work in Tunisia, issuing 87 advocacy letters and statements calling for increased respect blah blah - as expected, they're most active in Tunisia, except Iran, where they work online exclusively and make no attempt to enter the country[^52]
+Since it it secure in its legal status and with its positive track record in the country, Article 19 has been able to maintain the contentiousness of its work in Tunisia, issuing 87 advocacy letters and statements calling for increased respect blah blah - as expected, they're most active in Tunisia, except Iran, where they work online exclusively and make no attempt to enter the country[^54]

 Comfort zones vs. stretch zones
-Define opportunities based on core competencies, then choose donors Also

 The new constitution